-Address Function Network portion of the address set to all 0s (zeros) This network or subnet (i.e., the network or subnet that you are currently a part of) Network portion of the address set to all 1s This network and all related subnets Network address 127 Reserved for loopback tests.
+Address Function Entire IP address set to all 0s Depending on the mask, this network (i.e., the network or subnet that you are currently a part of) or this host on this network A routing table entry of all 0s with a mask of all 0s Used as the default gateway entry.
+Any destination address masked by all 0s produces a match for the all 0s reference address.
+Because the mask has no 1s, this is the least desirable entry but will be used when no other match exists.
+Network address 127 Reserved for loopback tests.
 Designates the local node and allows that node to send a test packet to itself without generating network traffic.
 Node address of all 0s Used when referencing a network without referring to any specific nodes on that network.
 Usually used in routing tables.
-Node address of all 1s Broadcast address for all nodes on the specified network; for example, 128.2.255.255 means all nodes on network 128.2 (Class B address).
-Entire IP address set to all 0s Used by RIP to designate the default route.
-Entire IP address set to all 1s (same as 255.255.255.255) Broadcast to all nodes on the current network; sometimes called an "all 1s broadcast."
+Node address of all 1s Broadcast address for all nodes on the specified network, also known as a directed broadcast; for example, 128.2.255.255 means all nodes on the Class B network 128.2.
+Routing this broadcast is configurable on certain routers.
+169.254.0.0 with a mask of 255.255.0.0 The "link local" block used for auto-configuration and communication between devices on a single link.
+Communication cannot occur across routers.
+Microsoft uses this block for Automatic Private IP Addressing (APIPA).
+Entire IP address set to all 1s (same as 255.255.255.255) Broadcast to all nodes on the current network; sometimes called a limited broadcast or an "all 1s broadcast."
+This broadcast is not routable.
+10.0.0.0/8; 172.16.0.0 to 172.31.255.255; 192.168.0.0/16 The private-use blocks for Classes A, B, and C. As noted in RFC 1918, the addresses in these blocks must never be allowed into the Internet, making them acceptable for simultaneous use behind NAT servers and non-Internet-connected internetworks.